 Play-by-Play Announcer Technique

 NPB play-by-play announcers describe games continuously for approximately 3 hours.
 Conveying pitch location, type, and velocity per pitch while instantly verbalizing batted ball trajectories requires years of training.
-Legendary calls include the 1994 Chunichi-Giants October 8 showdown and Ichiro's 2006 WBC final go-ahead hit.
-Announcers prepare 200-300 research notes covering player data, matchup history, and recent form.
+Legendary calls include the 1994 Chunichi-Yomiuri October 8 showdown and Ichiro's 2006 WBC final go-ahead hit.
+Announcers prepare 200-300 research notes covering player data, matchup history, and current-series form.
 MLB typically uses 2-3 person broadcast teams, while NPB standardizes one announcer with 1-2 color commentators.

 Find legendary broadcast moment collections on Amazon